Need support now? Help is available. Call, text, or chat 988outbound call

 Misdiagnosed until psychosis

-Though unfortunate, a misdiagnosis of conditions like "depression" and "generalized anxiety Disorder" is common because anxiety and depression are common symptoms of individuals who have bipolar disorder 1 and late age (30 years old and older) manifestations of psychosis.
+Though unfortunate, a misdiagnosis of conditions like "depression" and "generalized anxiety disorder" is common because anxiety and depression are common symptoms of individuals who have bipolar disorder 1 and late age (30 years old and older) manifestations of psychosis.
 Without early age episodes of psychosis, accurate diagnosis of bipolar disorder 1 may be delayed.1

 After experiencing months of extreme stress and at the age of 36 years old, I experienced psychosis for the first time.
 The manifestation of psychosis led to a 5-day psychiatric hospitalization where doctors were unable to target a diagnosis.